coreystone/privacypolicy_scraper/README.md

 ## ⚠️ DISCLAIMER
-Most websites prohibit automatic collection/processing ("scraping") of their resources, and using this program on most sites will likely be in violation of the site's Terms of Service.
+Most websites prohibit automatic collection/processing ("scraping") of their resources, and using this program on most sites will likely be in violation of some terms of service notices for respective sites.
 This repository is provided strictly for *educational* purposes and I do not condone or encourage the use of this program on sites that do not belong to you, nor am I responsible for the consequences of what you choose to do with this code.

 ## 🔍 About